openzfs/openzfs-docs/docs/Performance and Tuning/ZIO Scheduler.rst

 For many physical devices, throughput increases with the number of concurrent operations, but latency typically suffers.
-Further, physical devices typically have a limit at which more concurrent operations have no effect on throughput or can actually cause it to performance to decrease.
+Further, physical devices typically have a limit at which more concurrent operations have no effect on throughput or can cause the disk performance to decrease.

 The ZIO scheduler selects the next operation to issue by first looking